mathworks/simulation-platform/advanced-configuration.md

 To create a larger cluster, increase the maximum number of instances in the `generalscale` nodegroup specifically.
 The `generalscale` nodegroup is designed to host the microservices that scale up by large numbers to accommodate large scale simulations.
 The `critical` nodegroup is designed to host the critical services (some are singleton) for the cluster that shouldn't be preempted or moved (such as what happens during a scale down).

-**Note: It is recommended to only modify the terraform files while no cluster is created.** Otherwise a state mismatch may occur that'll prevent deletion or management of existing clusters.
+**Note: If you have multiple clusters, it is recommended to only modify the terraform files while no cluster is created.** Otherwise a state mismatch may occur that'll prevent deletion or management of existing clusters.
+If there is only one cluster, it is generally safe to modify the Terraform files without deleting the cluster.
+However, updates related to the VPC usually require a full deletion and recreation of the cluster.

 ### `mwcsim` corresponding operation